huggingface/transformers/docs/source/benchmarks.rst

 Benchmarks
 ==========

-Let's take a look at how 🤗 Transformer models can be benchmarked, best practices and already available benchmarks.
+Let's take a look at how 🤗 Transformer models can be benchmarked, best practices, and already available benchmarks.

-A notebook explaining in more detail how to benchmark 🤗 Transformer can be found `here <https://github.com/huggingface/transformers/blob/master/notebooks/05-benchmark.ipynb>`__ .
+A notebook explaining in more detail how to benchmark 🤗 Transformer models can be found `here <https://github.com/huggingface/transformers/blob/master/notebooks/05-benchmark.ipynb>`__.

 How to benchmark 🤗 Transformer models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The classes :obj:`PyTorchBenchmark` and :obj:`TensorflowBenchmark` allow to flexibly benchmark ðŸ¤— Transformer models.
-The benchmark classes allow to measure the `peak memory usage` and `required time` for both
+The benchmark classes allow us to measure the `peak memory usage` and `required time` for both
 `inference` and `training`.

 .. note::

-  Hereby, `inference` is defined by a single forward pass and `training` is defined by a single forward pass and backward pass.
+  Hereby, `inference` is defined by a single forward pass, and `training` is defined by a single forward pass and backward pass.

 The benchmark classes :obj:`PyTorchBenchmark` and :obj:`TensorflowBenchmark` expect an object of type :obj:`PyTorchBenchmarkArguments` and :obj:`TensorflowBenchmarkArguments`, respectively, for instantiation. :obj:`PyTorchBenchmarkArguments` and :obj:`TensorflowBenchmarkArguments` are data classes and contain all relevant configurations for their corresponding benchmark class.
 In the following example, it is shown how a BERT model of type `bert-base-cased` can be benchmarked.